 After the first confirmed case back in March, government swiftly took the necessary precautions to implement new measures.
 This included stay-at-home orders, school and office closures, and other curfews.
 The port was closed, as was the airport, and all arriving passengers on emergency repatriation flights were required to isolate for 14 days in government-managed facilities.
 In May, masks became a requirement in all indoor areas and Cayman ranked among the top countries for percentage of population testing.

-Public gatherings are permitted for up to 500 people, and masks are no longer mandatory when venturing outside, except in health care or residential home care facilities.
+Public gatherings were permitted for up to 1,000 people, and masks were no longer mandatory when venturing outside, except in health care or residential home care facilities.

 Cayman Ranks Among Lowest Risk, per CDC